Part 1: AOFM Overview

 - Enterprise risk management, legal and compliance.

-In addition, the AOFM supports knowledge and skill transfer aims of the Australian Government through several foreign aid related avenues.
-For the whole financial year two staff members were placed on secondment programs organised by AusAID.
+In addition, the AOFM supports the Australian Government’s aims to transfer knowledge and skill to developing countries through several foreign aid related avenues.
+Throughout 2012-13 two staff members were on secondment programs organised by AusAID.
 One staff member was seconded under the Strongim Gavman Program to Papua New Guinea.
 Another staff member was seconded under the Regional Assistance Mission component of the Financial and Economic Management Strengthening Program to the Solomon Islands.
-Both programs offer these governments support for their debt management activities.
+Both programs offer these governments support for their debt management activities and the further development of their policies and frameworks.